 Obtaining a licence or permission to practice in another province or country does not mean malpractice protection applies.
 Most jurisdictions require dentists to obtain malpractice protection for that jurisdiction separately.
 PLP protection does not apply to jurisdictions other than Ontario.

 PLP protection applies to treatment performed in Ontario by RCDSO licenced dentists.
 It does not matter that you are volunteering, completing treatment on a pro bono basis, or taking a course.
 It does not matter where the patient resides – Ontario, in Canada, or elsewhere.
 The treatment provided must have been rendered in Ontario for the PLP malpractice protection to apply.

 Obtaining malpractice protection outside of Ontario

 If there is no group insurance, or if you are travelling independently, contact your own broker or private insurer to obtain coverage that would respond to any claims arising from treatment rendered outside Ontario.
-The College/PLP affiliated broker, Jones Deslaurier Insurance Management Inc., is also available to arrange such coverage, if required.
+The College/PLP affiliated broker, Jones DesLauriers Insurance Management Inc. (JDIMI), is also available to arrange such coverage, if required.